Neonnaut/Neonnaut.github.io/README.md

 ### Plain Text

 Make sure to display the text in a fixed-width font, such as including the text in a `<pre>` element.
+Be careful when using the small caps option, as the characters may not display correctly on all devices, especially F, S, X, and Q.

 ### Wiki tables